How to Take Bias Frames for Astrophotography

 How to take Bias Frames for Astrophotography

-Here is an overview of the steps required for Bias Frames for Astrophotography.
+Here is an overview of the steps required for Bias frames.

 - Keep the lens cap on your camera or telescope (and cover the viewfinder)

-- Use the same ISO as your lights
+- Use the same ISO as your light frames

 - Capture about 20-40 bias frames